najoungkim/pdtb3/README.md

 We used HuggingFace's pytorch-transformers for our BERT/XLNet baselines reported in the paper.
 This repository contains the version (plus our own modifications) that we used for the paper, but a newer version of the library is available [here](https://github.com/huggingface/transformers).

+We ran our experiments under the following environment:
+* Python 3.7.3
+* PyTorch 1.1.0
+* CUDA 9.0.176